thaliaarchi/notes/wspace/vm/data_structures.md

-# Data structures for Whitespace
+# Data structures for a Whitespace VM

 ## Heap